 VIP takes tires seriously

-With a large, well-trained staff of ASE and TIA certified technicians in all of our 56 stores in Maine, New Hampshire and Massachusetts, VIP can help you maximize the life of your current tires or provide you with the best products and services if new tires are needed.
+With a large, well-trained staff of ASE and TIA certified automotive professionals in all of our 56 stores in Maine, New Hampshire and Massachusetts, VIP can help you maximize the life of your current tires or provide you with the best products and services if new tires are needed.
 There is a reason why New England drivers depend on VIP for their tire needs.
 In combination with our extensive tire selection and our 200% Lowest Tire Price Guarantee, VIP also offers you expert advice on every tire we sell.
 All tires are backed by a VIP 30 Day Ride Guarantee.
 VIP Road Hazard is also available on all tires to ensure your complete satisfaction.
 If you need a tire repair or tire replacement at any point, check with VIP.
 We are just as committed as you are to maintaining and extending the life and safety of your tires.
 Call VIP today!

 When to maintain, repair, and replace your tires